yhassanzadeh13/opera/src/main/java/SimulatorExamples/README.md

 ## simulator.simulator Examples <a name="examples"></a>

-Two simulator examples are provided under the `SimulatorExamples` package.
+Two simulator examples are provided under the `simulatorexamples` package.

 ### HelloServers
 Simulate a basic interaction between the nodes of the servers where every